-Requirements change from country to country and include a set of production standards for growing, storage, processing, packaging, and shipping that includes;
+Requirements change from country to country and include a set of production standards for growing, storage, processing, packaging, and shipping that include;

-1. Avoid the use of synthetic chemical inputs (such as fertilizers, insects, pesticides, antibiotics, and food additives), irradiation, and sewage sludge.
+1. Avoid using synthetic chemical inputs (such as fertilizers, insects, pesticides, antibiotics, and food additives), irradiation, and sewage sludge.

 2. Avoid genetically modified seeds.

-4. Adherence to some specific requirements for livestock, feed, housing, and breeding.
+4. Adherence to specific requirements for livestock, feed, housing, and breeding.

 5. Physical separation of organic products from uncertified products.